 Wanting a piece of equipment that strengthens your abs, arms, and shoulders, engages your legs, and gives a killer conditioning workout all in one go?
 Look no further than battle ropes.
 No doubt you would have seen this old school piece of equipment either in action or lying around the gym.
 Weighted ropes have become an increasingly popular fitness trend – and for good reason.
 Offering full body strength and cardio training, battle ropes are great for both building muscle and elevating your heart rate.
 And because ropes can create force and tension from angles that are harder to achieve with basic weight training, they can confuse and surprise your muscles into making new gains.

-The great thing about battle ropes is that they can be used in a number of different ways and programmed for people of all fitness levels.
-They are a great exercise to put in a boot camp style circuit, include in a HIIT session, to add as a finisher at the end of a workout, or if you’re feeling up to it, can make up a whole training session.
+The great thing about battle ropes is that they can be used in a number of different ways for a battle rope workout and programmed for people of all fitness levels.
+Battle rope exercises are a great addition for a boot camp style circuit, to include in a HIIT session, to add as a finisher at the end of a workout, or if you’re feeling up to it, can make up a whole training session.

-Let’s take a look at some of the basic battle rope movements to master –
+Let’s take a look at some of the basic battle rope exercises to master –

 Standing with feet shoulder width apart and knees slightly bent, grasp the rope with palms facing down.
 Lift your arms over your shoulders, and move your arms in circles.
 Start by moving in a clockwise direction, and then anti-clockwise for a specified period of time.
 This will get your shoulders feeling a serious burn!

 To perform this battle rope exercise, lift both ends of the rope overhead, and then slam the rope down with full force to the ground.
 This move engages your shoulders, arms, back, and especially your core.